 An old-fashioned seasonal shop that serves malts, shakes, sundaes and more in an adorable red building.

 Open seasonally, this candy and ice cream shop is a favorite stop for Brainerd Lakes area vacationers, with locations downtown and at Grand View Lodge.

 Tip Top Dairy Bar, Osakis

-Opened in 1955, this walk-up, take-out is a classic, offering freshly made ice cream, malts and sundaes, plus burgers.
+Opened in 1955, this walk-up spot is a classic, offering freshly made ice cream, malts and sundaes, plus burgers.